 At least, that is what the textbooks say; we know that some things are never completely normal again!
 You can expect the following:

 - Heavy bleeding (or lochia) is normal in the early days after birth.
 This will gradually decrease and eventually becomes a yellowish discharge towards the end.
 Between 5-6 weeks after the birth you can expect you first menstrual period again.
 Bleeding can flare up around 14 days after the birth.
 If this heavier bleeding continues you should contact your caregiver.

 - Your Caesarean section wound should be officially healed by the end of your 40 day period.
 Many doctors advise mothers to wait this long before driving again, although this will depend on how your are feeling as well.

 - If you have a perineal cut or tear after vaginal delivery it is usually healed by around 14 days after birth, though there may still be some discomfort.
 Remember to soak the area in a saltwater bath twice a day to prevent infection and encourage healing.
 Speak to your caregiver if it remains painful or if you experience any other problems like urinary incontinence.

-- It is normal to have swelling of your hands and feet in the early days after birth.
+- Swelling of your hands and feet are common in the early days after birth.
 If it is severe you should have your blood pressure checked.
 However, it usually goes away on it’s own.
 The homeopathic tissue salts Nat mur and Nat sulph can assist.